CyberAgentGameEntertainment/AirSticker/README.md

 In this movie, URP decal is used when the decal moves on the receiver object and to buy time until mesh generation is complete.<br/>
 Once the position on the receiver object is determined and mesh generation is finished, the decal by CyDecal is displayed thereafter.<br/>

-Once mesh generation is complete, CyDecal can be used to greatly improve runtime performance, a critical issue for mobile games (see 2.3 for details).<br/>
+Once mesh generation is complete, CyDecal can be used to greatly improve runtime performance, a critical issue for mobile games (see Section 2.3 for details).<br/>

 ### 2.3 URP Decal and CyDecal rendering performance